Knappek/mongodbatlas-operator/README.md

 ## Overview

 A Kubernetes Operator for [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) with which you can manage your MongoDB Atlas projects and clusters from within Kubernetes such as you do with your containerized applications.
 It is built using the [Operator Framework](https://github.com/operator-framework) and [Kubernetes Custom Resource Definitions (CRDs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions).

-This project was inspired from the [MongoDB Atlas Terraform Provider](https://github.com/akshaykarle/terraform-provider-mongodbatlas) with the goal to have Kubernetes as the single source for both (stateless) applications and MongoDB Atlas as the persistence layer.
-Furthermore, the Kubernetes operator ensures via Reconcile loops to have the desired state matching with the actual state and thus following the GitOps approach.
+This project was inspired from the [MongoDB Atlas Terraform Provider](https://github.com/akshaykarle/terraform-provider-mongodbatlas) with the goal to have Kubernetes as the single source for both your (stateless) applications and MongoDB Atlas as the persistence layer.
+The benefit over using the Terraform provider is that `mongodbatlas-operator` ensures via Reconcile loops to have the desired state matching with the actual state and thus following the GitOps approach.

 <!-- vim-markdown-toc GFM -->